 Commissioners,

-Most of you know I am.
+Most of you know who I am.
 I wanted to send you just a small sample of actual scientific research on masks and their effectiveness on viral spread as well as real-world data ahead of your vote on the mask fine ordinance.

 My goal is to present a small sample of the abundant research showing masks aren’t nearly as effective as many suggest.
 I ask that you set aside any confirmation bias you may already hold and just look at what I’ve included here.